top of page

 Hockey Mom Tournament Check Presentation 2.jpg

-Kevin Weber, Al, and I were blessed to represent your generosity and present the check to Amanda Berg of the Roswell Park Alliance Foundation.
-CAR T-cell therapy clinical trials are seeing improvement in survival rates for patients with blood cancers.
-With those achievements in mind, the team at Roswell Park is now shifting their focus to using their technology and discoveries to study CAR T-cell therapy on solid tumors like breast, lung, pediatrics, prostate and more.
-Dr. Brentjens is actively working on two clinical trials, which look to improve CAR T-cell therapy.
+The Hockey Mom foundation represented the generosity of our donors by presenting a $25,000 check to Amanda Berg of the Roswell Park Alliance Foundation for a promising CAR T-cell therapy clinical trial.
+With therapy improvements in survival rates for patients with blood cancers, the team at Roswell Park is shifting focus to using their technology and discoveries to study CAR T-cell therapy on solid tumors like breast, lung, pediatrics, prostate and more.
+Renier Brentjens, MD, PhD is actively working on two clinical trials which look to improve CAR T-cell therapy.
 Those trials are in very early stages, but could bring about groundbreaking changes to the way cancer is treated.

 2022 Donation.png